hbons/SparkleShare/README.md

 ### License

-SparkleShare is Open Source software and licensed under the GNU General Public License version 3 or later.
-You are welcome to change and redistribute it under certain conditions.For more information see the legal/LICENSE file.
+SparkleShare is Open Source software and licensed under the `GNU General Public License version 3 or later`.
+You are welcome to change and redistribute it under certain conditions.For more information see the `legal/LICENSE` file.

 ### Building...